IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 ###### 2:4.Y1.4.1.2-1 Attributes in Diagnostic Report

 In radiology reports, there is a common set of values to be included.
-The following table specifies how the Sender shall map these attributes to FHIR DiagnosticReport resource and other referenced resources.
-Refer to the StructureDefinition for these resources in the [Artifacts](artifacts.html) page for details.
+Table 2:4.Y1.4.1.2-1 specifies how the Sender shall map these attributes to FHIR DiagnosticReport Resource and other referenced resources.
+Refer to the StructureDefinition for these resources on the [Artifacts](artifacts.html) page.

 Table 2:4.Y1.4.1.2-1: Mapping of Attributes in Diagnostic Report